republique-et-canton-de-geneve/log-chainer/README.md

 ## Execution

 You can run the project from anywhere.
 However, you will have to create all necessary directories before launching.
-Also, you must use a 1.8+ version of the JVM.
+Also, you must use a 1.8 version of the JDK ; if you want to use a more recent version of the JDK, such as JDK 11 or JDK 17, you will have at the very least to update the version of the `jaxb2-maven-plugin`.

 ## Launcher